coolguy284/node-hash-backup/README.md

   arguments, i.e. ["--argument", "value"]).

 Warning:
-  Restoration of symbolic link timestamps is inaccurate, and the birthtime cannot be set.
+  Restoration of symbolic link timestamps is inaccurate (for the last decimal place or two (or maybe more) on Windows's 7 decimal-digit precision timestamps), and the birthtime cannot be set.

 Command `init`:
   Initalizes an empty hash backup in backup dir.